IPVS Human Papillomavirus Related Anogenital Diseases Course for Clinicians

 The educational objectives of this Course are:

-- To describe anatomy and histological classification of HPV related lesions in the cervix, vagina, vulva, anus, perianal region and penis
+- To describe anatomy and histological classification of HPV related lesions in the cervix, vagina, vulva, anus and perianal region

 - To discuss the epidemiology of anogenital HPV-associated diseases, namely incidence, prevalence, mortality and high-risk groups for precancer and cancer